-There are two types of tests used to detect latent TB infection: the TB skin test and the IGRA blood test.
+There are two types of tests used to detect tuberculosis infection: the TB skin test and the TB blood test.
+A health care provider will decide which test is appropriate.
 A positive test result indicates that a person is infected with TB bacteria.
 It does not tell whether a person has a latent TB infection or has TB disease.
 Other tests, such as a chest x-ray, must be used to determine if a person has TB disease.

-Certain people have a higher risk of TB infection and should be tested for TB.
-People should be tested for TB if they:
+Certain people have a higher risk of TB infection and should be tested.
+People should be tested if they:

 TB tests are usually not needed for people who have a low risk of infection.

 The TB skin test is performed by injecting a small amount of fluid, known as tuberculin, into the skin.
 A health care provider will examine the injection site within 48 to 72 hours to determine if it is a positive result.
 Additional tests are needed to distinguish between a latent TB infection and TB disease.

 A health care provider will draw a patient’s blood and send it to a laboratory for analysis.
 If the result is positive, this means that the person is infected with TB.
 It does not distinguish between a latent TB infection and TB disease.

 A health care provider should evaluate anyone who has TB symptoms or a positive TB test result for TB disease.
 If a person has a negative TB test result, but still has symptoms, they should still be evaluated for TB.